 Complete Streets 201: Designing Your Streets For People (Virtual) New

-This virtual live instructor led training will provide an in-depth technical review of various Complete Streets design elements.
+This virtual live instructor led training will provide an in-depth technical review of various Complete Streets design elements in rural and suburban contexts.
 Attendees will learn:

 • Design guidance for people walking, biking, and taking transit;